 The first significant venture capital or angel equity investment financing for a startup following a seed round (the traditional definition).
 Series A Funding does not include funding from federal grants such as STTR/SBIR, funds from “friends and family”, or other Duke translational funding sources.

 Because it may be difficult to determine fair market value for privately-traded companies, all related equity holdings in privately-traded companies must be reported in the annual COI reporting process.
-In most cases, any equity in a non-publically traded company is treated as if it exceeds all thresholds and is managed accordingly if there is an identified research overlap.
+In most cases, any equity in a non-publicly traded company is treated as if it exceeds all thresholds and is managed accordingly if there is an identified research overlap.

 There could be more than one definition for a start-up.
 A very broad definition is a privately held company in which a faculty or staff member holds an equity interest.